mlomholt/andi/README.md

 5. The file "format_submit_task{X}.m" can then be used to combine the results into the format required for the AnDi challenge.

+See summary_of_the_method.pdf for an overview of the method.